Debit vs Credit Accounting: An Overview of Debits And Credits

 Recording a cash transaction

-Let’s say a small retail business makes a cash sale of a product to a customer.
+Let’s say a small retailer makes a cash sale of a product to a customer.
 The customer pays the full amount in cash at the time of the transaction.
 Here’s how the transaction would be documented:

 AccountDebitCredit